martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 content.

-Version aliasing allows the server to specify the contents of the version field and part of the token field in Initial packets sent by the client, therefore increasing the potency of this attack.
+Version aliasing allows the server to specify the contents of the version field and part of the token field in Initial packets sent by the client, potentially increasing the potency of this attack.

 # IANA Considerations